top of page

 • Hand sanitizer – sample size — you'll thank me for this one.

-• Safety pin — in case you have to pop your own blister.
+• Safety pin—A clean one, kept stored with a couple of alcohol wipes, in case you have to pop a blister.
 Hopefully, you won't get any.
+I can't stress enough how you need to keep it clean.

 • Blister pads (ample supply) — I use Dr. Scholls Blister treatment pads. – I say ample supply so you can pass them out to those in need.